-Besides Cassia Angustifolia seed polysaccharides, other healing substances in Skin Restore include natural aloe, vitamin E, kelp, Matrixyl® 3000 (a powerful peptide promoter), and MSM.
+Besides Cassia angustifolia seed polysaccharides, other healing substances in Restore include natural aloe, vitamin E, kelp, Matrixyl® 3000 (a powerful peptide promoter), and MSM.
 Each ingredient lends its “unique talents” to the mix.
 Most importantly, they all contribute to a synergistic effect that can lead to beautiful, glowing, moisture-locked skin!

 Discover NEW Organixx Skin: Restore Vitamin C Serum… the most scientifically advanced topical vitamin C on earth, designed to keep your skin youthful, radiant, and healthy for the long term!

 Hyaluronic acid is a substance produced by the body which acts like a lubricant and a “moisture capturer.”

 When our bodies lack hyaluronic acid, skin can become dry, dull-looking, saggy, and prone to skin infection and blemishes.

 Externally produced hyaluronic acid is used for joint and eye conditions, skin conditions, and in many skincare products aimed at combatting signs of aging.